dnicolaev/Apprenticeship_Competencies/README.md

       	Consider generic functions and classes

 - [ ] c.)
 Reliability - Exception handling and cleanup (dispose) resources.
 - [ ] d.)
 Extensibility - Easy to add enhancements with minimal changes to existing code.
 One component should be easily replaceable by a better component.
 - [ ] e.)
-Security - Authentication, authorization, input data validation against security threats such as SQL injections and Cross Site Scripting (XSS), encrypting the sensitive data (passwords, credit card information etc.) - *Summerize (This can be very high level)*
+Security - Authentication, authorization, input data validation against security threats such as SQL injections and Cross Site Scripting (XSS), encrypting the sensitive data (passwords, credit card information etc.)
 - [ ] f.)
 Performance

       Use a data type that best suits the needs such as StringBuilder, generic collection classes - *Example*